KDE/digikam-doc/post_processing/ocrtext_converter.rst

     The digiKam OCR Text Converter Dialog

-On the right side, the **Text recognition** tab show on the top of view the **Tesseract** binary program version detected on your system.
+On the right side, the **Text recognition** tab shows on the top of view the **Tesseract** binary program version detected on your system.
 If none is present, you will need to install it on your system.
 Below, the **Tesseract** settings can be customized to process images.

 The **Languages** setting specifies the language used for OCR.
 In the **Default** mode, when processing digital text with multiple languages, **Tesseract** can automatically recognize languages using Latin alphabets such as English or French, but it's not compatible with languages using hieroglyphs such as Chinese or Japanese.
 You can use the **Orientation and Script Detection** mode instead or a specific language module if available.